( √) What is “Biomechanics of Psychology” in this context?

 A word of caution, “movement” means from the ground up.
 Movement for a toddler needs to start on the belly or back.
 Create an environment where a child has to feel the stomach on the ground and how the feet engage with the ground to move them forward.
 Think of a GI joe crawl.
 Think of movement without legs and arms like the way nature thinks of motion for an infant.
 Action from the torso to the ground helps the child find where their feet and hands are from the belly.

-Why the feel of movement in children’s bodies so important to development?
+(√) Why is the feeling of movement in children’s bodies so important to development?

-Imagine a toddler crawling up on some steps to get a toy.
-The fumbling movement in the crawl and the climb gives the toddler the experience of how to organize themselves to achieve their first goals.
+Imagine a toddler crawling up some steps to get a toy.
+The fumbling movement in the crawl and the climb gives toddlers the experience of how to organize themselves to achieve their first goals.
 The sense of motion and awkward balance is sent through the legs into the spine to set up the alignment.
 The bridge between movement and desire negotiates through the sense of motion.
-If uninterrupted, this natural movement process gives the child away to find their first successes.
-When a child smiles from the success, it comes from the feeling of security and confidence in their movements.
-Together the pelvis, spine, and structure help the child develop a sense of empowerment.
+If uninterrupted, this natural movement process gives the child a way to find his or her first success.
+When children smile from the success, it comes from the feeling of security and confidence in their movements.
+Together, the pelvis, spine, and structure help the child develop a sense of empowerment.
 This physical organization of balance contributes to a child’s sense of security, confidence, and self-esteem.

 (√) You say movement affects thinking.
 Why can’t I feel movement affecting my thinking?

 Sensory knowledge is what feeds the brain to help it think.
-In scientific terms the answer of why we can’t feel the thinking body is “body ownership.”
+In scientific terms, the answer to why we can’t feel the thinking body is “body ownership.”
 We are not born aware of the sensory knowledge in the body structure.
 Sensory knowledge must be acquired.

-Moshe Feldenkrais, founder of the method of movement to teach awareness of sensory knowledge, was a world renowned physicist.
-He figured out an application to acquire awareness of sensory knowledge.
-No where in the world is the study of sensory knowledge so complete as with the Feldenkrais Method.
+Moshe Feldenkrais, founder of the method of movement to teach awareness of sensory knowledge, was a world-renowned physicist.
+He figured out an application to acquire an awareness of sensory knowledge.
+Nowhere in the world is the study of sensory knowledge so complete as with the Feldenkrais Method.

 If the child has difficulty sitting for long periods or has awkward movements, there is something the body is showing that contributes to hyperactivity.
-Researchers in cognitive sciences, Stewart Mostofsky and Dav Clark note a relationship between movement patterns and cognitive dysfunctioning.
-This is a link to a Harvard Talk sharing the research behind cognition and the body.
+Researchers in cognitive sciences, Stewart Mostofsky and Dav Clark, note a relationship between movement patterns and cognitive dysfunction.
+Here is a link to a Harvard Talk sharing the research behind cognition and the body.

 The PARENT page provides more information on how the body works with listening, emotions, and hyperactivity.